 Creative evaluation question #1 - Who’s it for?

-In any business, it’s likely you spend more time with other employees (internal focus) than with customers (external focus).
+In any business, it’s likely you spend more time with other employees than with actual customers.

 Amazon is no different.

-To keep the customer focus, they famously add an extra empty chair in big meetings.
+So, to keep the customer focus, they famously add an extra empty chair in big internal meetings.

-The empty chair symbolises the customer, and makes sure their point of view isn’t forgotten when they business makes decisions.
+The empty chair symbolises the customer, and makes sure their point of view isn’t forgotten when the business makes decisions.

 Educating and entertaining creative work

-Connecting with the customer is what matters with good creative work.
-It’s what drives them to think, feel or do something.
-No connection and your creative work is wasted.
+Connecting with the customer is what makes them think, feel or do something different.
+No connection, no creative impact.

-To connect with customers, you really need to understand how they evaluate creative work (both consciously and subconsciously).
-And for that, you need our old friend market research.
+To connect with customers, you need market research to understand how they evaluate creative work (both consciously and subconsciously).

 Market research and creativity

-And knowing how customers make their final purchase decision shapes how you drive sales through traditional sales and e-Commerce channels.
+And knowing how customers make their final purchase decision shapes how you drive sales through traditional retailer and e-Commerce channels.

 Guess what?
-You need market research for that.
+You also need market research for that.

 Customer Experience Persona

-The persona makes it easier for everyone involved to have a shared view of the target audience.
-It helps them picture what those customers are like.
-It’s used to inspire ideas and to creatively evaluate the work against who the customer is.
+The persona makes it easy to have a single shared view of the target audience for everyone.
+It paints a picture of customers.
+Use it to inspire ideas and to creatively evaluate the work against the customer description.